-Old Lace, Wild Honey, The Crucifer of Blood and Tartuffe.
+The Miser at A Noise Within and in the Broadway revivals of Company and The Sound of Music.
+He also appeared opposite his Hay Fever costar Kandis Chappell in The Guardsman at the Huntington Theatre in Boston.
+Mr. Landfield appeared on Broadway in Rumors, Arsenic and Old Lace, Wild Honey, The Crucifer of Blood and Tartuffe.
 Off-Broadway, he was in the original production of Sister Mary Ignatius and The Actor's Nightmare as well as the musical Charlotte Sweet.
-Television and film credits include "Frasier," "Boston Public," "C.S.I.," "Family Law," "Law and Order," "Love Boat: The Next Wave," "The James Brady Story," "George Washington" and The Cooler with William H. Macy and Alec Baldwin.
-Mr. Landfield has played major roles in regional theatres across the country including Phileas Fogg in 80 Days at the La Jolla Playhouse in San Diego.
+Television and film credits include "Six Feet Under," "Without a Trace," "Monk," "Frasier," "Boston Public," "C.S.I.," "Family Law" and "Law and Order" and The Cooler with William H. Macy and Alec Baldwin.
+Mr. Landfield has played major roles in regional theatres across the country including Phileas Fogg in 80 Days at La Jolla Playhouse in San Diego.
 While in Africa filming Disney's Cheetah, Mr. Landfield met his wife, actress Breon Gorman.
 They have two angels, Miranda and Bianca.